isaacnmm/pestpolicy-hugo2XX/content/posts/what-is-a-gutter-apron/index.md

 # What Is a Gutter Apron?
 Understanding This Essential Roof Component

 When considering roof and gutter systems, terms like "drip edge, " "fascia, " and "gutter" are commonly understood.
-However, one crucial, yet often overlooked, component that bridges the gap between your roof and your [gutters](https://pestpolicy.com/all-american-gutters-reviews/) is the **[gutter](https://pestpolicy.com/are-gutters-necessary/) apron**.
+However, one crucial, yet often overlooked, component that bridges the gap between your roof and your [gutters](https://pestpolicy.com/all-american-gutters-reviews/)is the **[gutter](https://pestpolicy.com/are-gutters-necessary/)apron**.

 Also sometimes referred to as a "kick-out flashing" or a specific type of "drip edge, " a gutter apron is a piece of metal flashing designed to extend from beneath the roofing material and into the gutter.
 Its primary purpose is to ensure that all water running off the roof is directed cleanly into the gutter trough, preventing it from running down the fascia board or behind the gutter.